aduranb/number_pi/README.md

 Also, π is a transcendental number, which means that it's not a solution to any polynomial equation with rational coefficients; it is impossible to solve the ancient challenge of squaring the circle with a compass and straightedge.

-Both its irrationality and trascendence force us to rephrase the challenge of calculating π, not in terms of the number itself, but in terms of the first X amount of decimals.
+Both its irrationality and its trascendence force us to rephrase the challenge of calculating π, not in terms of the number itself, but in terms of the first X amount of decimals.
 No matter how good our algorithm is, there will always be a new decimal to be computed.

 You can read more about it in the [Documentation](docs/Index.md)